frc-862/installers-old/README.md

 ```PowerShell
 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/frc-862/installers/main/powershellInstaller.ps1" -OutFile ".\install.ps1"; .\install.ps1; rm .\install.ps1
 ```
-The powershell installer has a built-in macro that automatically runs through the WPILib Installer, so you can skip past the WPILib installer window.
-On a similar note, you should leave the computer alone while running the script, as to not mess up the macro.
+The powershell installer has a built-in macro that automatically clicks through the WPILib, NI, phoenix, and radio configuration installers, so you should leave the computer alone while running the script.

-### Linux, Mac OS, etc
+The only time you may need to click is during the phoenix install, where you will need to press the `install` button on a pop up.

+## Unix Based Systems

 For systems with bash, use the `bashInstaller.sh` script.
-You may need to install `curl`.
-Follow [this guide](https://www.tecmint.com/install-curl-in-linux/).

 ```bash
 bash <(curl https://raw.githubusercontent.com/frc-862/installers/main/bashInstaller.sh)
 ```

-## WPILib Install Proccess (NOTE: Non-Windows Only)
+### WPILib Install Proccess
-After the installer downloads the WPILib installer, (this can take several minutes on slower connections) a new window  launches that will look something like this:
+After the installer downloads the WPILib installer, (this can take several minutes on slower connections) a new window will launch that will look something like this:
 ![wpilib1.png](https://github.com/frc-862/installers/raw/main/assets/wpilib1.png)

 Press start, and you will see the vscode install screen: